Education

 Active content platforms reaching engineers, architects and tech leaders every week

-Four recent posts, architecture, systems, and how technical audiences actually engage.
-Hover a card to read the full post.
+Four recent posts on architecture, systems, and how technical audiences engage.
+Hover a card to expand it sideways without shifting the rest of the page.

 110,000+ engineers, architects and tech leaders.
 One consistent voice they have chosen to follow.